Using Assistive Technology (AT) with Accessible Educational Materials (AEM)

 - Screen Magnification

-For students with print disabilities who have an Individualized Education Program (IEP), the AT and AIM needs of the student need to be discussed and documented each time the IEP is reviewed (See Maine’s IEP).
+For students with print disabilities who have an Individualized Education Program (IEP), the AT and AEM needs of the student need to be discussed and documented each time the IEP is reviewed (See Maine’s IEP).

 Apps for Students with Print Disabilities